anki-code/xonsh-cheatsheet/README.md

 Fun fact: when you run xonsh on *nix in the home directory the default prompt looks like `user@host ~ @` - it's a nice visual metaphor of snail (`~`) that lives in the conch (`@`) and the conch is the home for snail.

+You can find more visuals around xonsh in [xonsh-logo](https://github.com/anki-code/xonsh-logo) repository.

 # Install xonsh

 There are three ways to use xonsh: